Chip And Joanna Gaines’ New Show ‘Fixer Upper: Behind The Design’ – Here’s What We Know So Far

 It Will Be A Mix Of The Old And The New

-Behind the Design will draw from two wells for its content: older designs that have already been featured in previous seasons of the show, as well as brand-new rooms.
+Behind the Design will draw from two wells for its content: older designs that have already been featured in previous seasons of the show as well as brand-new rooms.

 10 minutes until an all new episode of Fixer Upper: Behind the Design!
 Who is watching with us? #FixerUpper #BehindtheDesign pic.twitter.com/pcTKpT9J1G